Tū Łī́dlini (Ross River) area: Exploring the potential for a new protected area

 Cultural connection

 Tū Łī́dlini means "where the waters meet" in the Kaska Dena language.
 It is a place of tremendous cultural and spiritual significance to the Tū Łī́dlini Dena.
 It contains sacred areas, sensitive cultural areas and historic sites.
-The Tū Łī́dlini Dena have travelled extensively through this area since time immemorial.
-They have an inherent responsibility to steward the land for future generations.
+The Tū Łī́dlini Dena have used, cared for and travelled extensively through this area since time immemorial.
+They continue to carry an inherent responsibility to steward the land, waters and all living relations for future generations.
+This responsibility is rooted in Kaska law.

 ©Norman Barichello